edmicro-tech/nocodb/README.md

 > If you plan to input some special characters, you may need to change the character set and collation yourself when creating the database.
 Please check out the examples for [MySQL Docker](https://github.com/nocodb/nocodb/issues/1340#issuecomment-1049481043).

-> Different commands just indicate the database that NocoDB will use internally for metadata storage, but that doesn't influence the ability to connect to a different database type.
+> Different commands just indicate the database that MicDB will use internally for metadata storage, but that doesn't influence the ability to connect to a different database type.

 ## Binaries